Version 1.3.0 • Morphulus

 By default, all four slots receive the main input independently (parallel), and their outputs are mixed together at the output stage.
 Use the slot input routing to chain slots in series or create hybrid configurations.

 Each slot (except Slot 1, which always receives the main input) can choose its input source via the routing dropdown.
 Options include the main input or the output of any previous slot.
-This lets you create flexible effect chains — for example, you could route Slots 2 and 3 both from the main input to create two parallel effect paths.
+This lets you create flexible effect chains.
+For example, you could route Slots 2 and 3 both from the main input to create two parallel effect paths.

 Mixing happens at two levels in Spectrus: